godotengine/godot-docs/tutorials/3d/inverse_kinematics.rst

 Initial problem
 ~~~~~~~~~~~~~~~

-Talking in Godot terminology, the task we want to solve here is to position
+We want to position
 the 2 angles on the joints of our upperarm and lowerarm so that the tip of the
 lowerarm bone is as close to the target point (which is set by the target Vector3)
 as possible using only rotations.
 This task is calculation-intensive and never
 resolved by analytical equation solving, as it is an under-constrained
-problem which means that there is more than one solution to an
+problem, which means that there is more than one solution to an
 IK problem.

 .. image:: img/inverse_kinematics.png

-For easy calculation in this chapter, we consider the target being a
+For easy calculation in this chapter, we assume the target is a
 child of Skeleton.
-If this is not the case for your setup you can always
+If this is not the case for your setup, you can always
 reparent it in your script, as you will save on calculations if you
 do so.